Let’s begin by reviewing some statistics: “Ten out of ten people will die.”

 What is a Trust?

 A trust is simply a written contract executed by the Settlor (the person who creates the trust) and delivered to the Trustee (the person who is in charge of the trust, usually the same person as the Settlor), which is made for the benefit of a group of people (your “beneficiaries”).
-A living trust is called “living” because it is created and takes effect while you are alive.
+A living trust is called “living” because it is created while you are alive, it is also referred to an Inter-vivos Trust.
 Some people create “testamentary trusts” which only take effect upon death.

 The beginning of any good estate plan includes a “revocable living trust” which allows you to revoke or change it any time, and as often as you like.
 Revocable trusts are very flexible, and can “own” all or some of your property.
 You can even have more than one revocable living trust to own different types of property, such as your separate property and your community property.
 There are many benefits of having a trust.